psu13/mutable-hakyll/posts/aieeek.md

 Another side note to get out of the way early is my apoplectic and borderline irrational hatred for the use of the completely useless and generic moniker, \"\"\"AI\"\"\" to describe these systems.
 This serves no one well.
-You have to call them what they so people know what the fuck you are talking about.
+You have to call them what they are so people know what the fuck you are talking about.
 Do better.

 A final side note to get out of the way is to point out that I think most of the talk